better-auth/better-auth/README.md

 ****

 - **JWT-Based Authentication**: We won’t support JWT-based auth unless provided by a third-party plugin.
-- **Support for Non-Relational Databases**: No plans to support MongoDB or other non-relational databases.
+- **Extensive Customization**: Our focus is on giving you opinionated, best-practice defaults, rather than enabling deep customization.
-- **Deep Customization**: Our focus is on delivering opinionated, best-practice defaults, rather than enabling deep customization.
+- **Supporting Every Non-Node Runtime**: While we aim to support all JavaScript runtimes when possible, we won't sacrifice features and functionality just to accommodate non-Node runtimes.

 ## Contribution

 Better Auth is free and open source project licensed under the [MIT License](./LICENSE.md).
 You are free to do whatever you want with it.